 What is the shelf life of Bio X Cell’s products?

-Bio X Cell’s products have a minimum guaranteed shelf life of 6 months from the date of receipt if the antibodies are stored under the conditions outlined on our product data sheets.
+Bio X Cell’s products will remain stable for 1 year from the date of receipt if the antibodies are stored under the conditions outlined on our product data sheets.

 How are Bio X Cell’s antibodies supplied?